ariaranjbar/SAT-variable-clustering-FH-graph-seg/algorithms/README.md

 3. Implement a small `main.cpp` that accepts minimal CLI args and prints results and timing.
 4. Reconfigure/build to produce the binary.

+## Registering in the benchmark runner

+Add an entry to `scripts/benchmarks/configs/algorithms.json` to make your tool available as a subcommand of the Python runner.
+Define binary discovery hints, the command template, parameter schema (with validation), and CSV mapping.
+See existing entries (e.g., `vig_info`, `segmentation`) for a template.